Maria Teresa Rafaela of Spain: Dauphine of France

-The Infanta was married to the dauphin by proxy in Madrid on 18 December 1744 and departed Spain in January 1745.
+The Infanta was married to the Dauphin by proxy in Madrid on 18 December 1744 and departed Spain in January 1745.
 She arrived at Versailles on 21 February 1745.
 The official marriage took place at the Palace of Versailles on 23 February 1745 and was performed by the Cardinal de Rohan.
 In France she was known as Marie Thérèse Raphaëlle d'Espagne or de Bourbon.
-The marriage was intended to improve relations between the cousin courts of France and Spain; during the infancy of Louis XV, he had been engaged to Maria Anna Victoria of Spain, oldest daughter of Philip V of Spain.
-The betrothal had been broken off and relations between the two countries had been cold.
-This latest union was meant to improve links between them both.
 Addressed as Madame la Dauphine at Versailles, Maria Teresa Rafaela was the highest ranking female in the kingdom after Queen Marie.
 She was the first Dauphine since the 1712 death of Marie Adélaïde of Savoy.